SomewhatAwake/hexchat_translator/README.md

 The help for these
 can be accessed through the Hexchat "/HELP" command.

 This plugin is stable, but experimental.
-It interact's with Google's free translation web service which generously limits the number of translations per hour.
+It interacts with DeepL's translation API service which provides high-quality translations with generous rate limits on the free tier.

 To add it to Hexchat, you can put the relevant binary in the "addons" folder of your system's Hexchat config directory.